Research News, Webinar

 https://www.dementiaresearcher.nihr.ac.uk

-Like what you seer?
+Like what you see?
 Please review, like, and share our podcast, and don't forget to subscribe to ensure you never miss an episode.
-If you prefer to listen rather than listen, you’ll find an audio version of this podcast on our website & in your favourite podcast app.
+If you prefer to listen rather than watch, check out your favourite podcast app.

 This podcast is brought to you in association with Alzheimer's Association, Alzheimer's Research UK, Alzheimer's Society and Race Against Dementia, who we thank for their ongoing support.